 200 miles, 3hrs 20mins by car

 For a true breath of fresh air, ditch New York City for the simple life in upstate New York.
 After you spend a full day dedicated to the new Wild Walk, a system of wooden bridges that snakes through the Adirondack Park as a “High Line of the Forest,” which offers stunning views of the trees and wildlife, check out the area’s fun low-key events.
 The Annual Hobo Fest, which takes place the Sunday before Labor Day, is a free, full-day folk music celebration near Saranac Lake, which embraces the free-traveling “hobo spirit.”
-Take a moonlight cruise on Lake George with Rat Tail Jimmy where you’ll hear live music punctuated by fireworks, or stay on dry shores for The annual Long Lake Labor Day Chicken Barbeque and Fireworks celebration on Saturday, Sept 2.
+Make sure to pay a visit to the annual Long Lake Labor Day Chicken Barbeque and Fireworks celebration on Saturday, Sept 1.

 60 miles, 2hrs 15mins by car

 It can take a bit of planning to get to this car-free summer oasis, but if you haven’t been, hop aboard the first ferry you can for the perfect fun-in-the-sun destination.
 Catching those last rays of summer sun on one of the well-maintained beaches, for a 3-day beach party.
-Start your days with workouts from Barry’s Bootcamp and Swerve Boxing.
-Performances from Betty Who and Ron Carroll will keep you going all night.
+Get into the groove at a gay bar called Sip-n-Twirl or relax with a cocktail with a waterfront view at Cherry's On The Bay.

 Gorge on fried Oreos at the Great New York State Fair